publiccodenet/publiccode.net/membership/index.md

 * steer the Foundation’s pipeline towards projects you’d like to reuse
 * gain recognition as a leader of systemic digital transformation
-* demonstrate return on IT investments from higher levels of administration
+* demonstrate return on IT investments
 * increase the quality and security of your code through codebase stewardship
 * access Foundation leaders and advisors for open source strategy discussions
-* learn from and share experience with other bold, innovative public organizations and leaders in the sector
+* learn from and share experiences with other bold, innovative public organizations and leaders in the sector

 ## Membership requirements